soundpress/RulesOfNYC/docs/c01/index.rst

 (b) Nondestructive testing and inspection.

-   (1) Ultrasonic testing shall be the primary method of testing electroslag welds with radiography being used only for evaluation of questionable discontinuities in accordance with the Board's rules for Arc and Gas Welding and Oxygen Cutting of Steel § 25-01, covering the specifications for design, fabrication and inspection of arc and gas welded steel structures and the qualification of welders and supervisors, § 25-01(q)(5)(i), (r)(1), (r)(2) and (r)(3).
+   (1) Ultrasonic testing shall be the primary method of testing electroslag welds with radiography being used only for evaluation of questionable discontinuities in accordance with the Board's rules for Arc and Gas Welding and Oxygen Cutting of Steel 2 RCNY § 25-01, covering the specifications for design, fabrication and inspection of arc and gas welded steel structures and the qualification of welders and supervisors, 2 RCNY § 25-01(q)(5)(i), (r)(1), (r)(2) and (r)(3).

    (2) Welds subject to levels of shear or tensile stresses in excess of 50 percent of permissible stresses shall be subject to examination and nondestructive testing over 100 percent of such length of the joint.